Cross sections for coherent elastic and inelastic neutrino-nucleus scattering: Results and Discussion

 \subsection{Constraining $^{40}$Ar}

 In view of the worldwide interest in liquid argon (LAr)--based detectors in neutrino and dark matter experiments, in this section we will focus on $^{40}$Ar.
-In the COHERENT collaboration's expanding series of detectors at SNS, the collaboration has recently presented new measurements from a 24-kg, single--phase, LAr CENNS-10 detector~\cite{COHERENT:2020} while a ton-scale LAr experiment is underway.
+In the COHERENT collaboration's expanding series of detectors at SNS, the collaboration has recently presented new measurements from a 24 kg, single--phase, LAr CENNS--10 detector~\cite{COHERENT:2020} while a ton-scale LAr experiment is underway.
 A 10 ton LAr scintillation detector, Coherent CAPTAIN-Mills (CCM), was recently built at LANL to study CE$\nu$NS on $^{40}$Ar and to search for low--mass dark matter that coherently scatters off $^{40}$Ar nuclei~\cite{CCM}.
 Several other neutrino~\cite{SBN, DUNE} and dark matter experiments~\cite{DEAP, Darkside, Ardm, MiniClean} employ LAr detectors, making it vital to study ground state properties of the $^{40}$Ar nucleus.

-In Fig.~\ref{Fig:arfch} we compare our argon charge form factor ($F_{ch}(q)$) predictions with the elastic electron scattering data of Ref.~\cite{Ottermann:1982}.
+In Fig.~\ref{Fig:arf} (left) we compare our argon charge form factor ($F_{ch}(q)$) predictions with the elastic electron scattering data of Ref.~\cite{Ottermann:1982}.
 Our predictions describe experimental data remarkably well for $q \lesssim 2$ fm$^{-1}$, validating our approach.
-We also compared with the predictions of Payne {\it et al.}~\cite{Payne:2019} where form factors are calculated within a coupled--cluster theory from first principles, using a chiral NNLO$_{\text {sat}}$ interaction.
+We also compare with the predictions of Payne {\it et al.}~\cite{Payne:2019} where form factors are calculated within a coupled--cluster approach, using a chiral NNLO$_{\text {sat}}$ interaction.
 At higher $q$, $q \gtrsim 2$ fm$^{-1}$, both predictions diverge from experimental data.
 Note that for neutrino energies relevant for pion decay--at--rest the region above $q \gtrsim 0.5$ fm$^{-1}$ does not contribute to CE$\nu$NS cross sections.
+We also show a comparison with two phenomenological form factors which are widely used in the CE$\nu$NS community: the Klein--Nystrand~\cite{KN:1999} form factor that is adapted by the COHERENT collaboration and the Helm form factor~\cite{Helm:1956}.
+Note that we also show an adapted version of the Klein--Nystrand form factor that will be described in more detail in our discussion of form factor predictions, later in this section.